Financial Data

 Energy

-In the Energy segment, net sales and operating profit were up year on year due to higher demand in the energy management business and the power supply and facility systems business.
+In the Energy segment, net sales and operating profit were up year on year primarily due to higher demand in the energy management business and the power supply and facility systems business.

 • In the power supply and facility systems business, net sales and operating results were up year on year due to growth in demand from data centers.

-• In the equipment construction business, net sales and operating results were up year on year due to an increase in large-scale projects, differences in profitability between projects, and the benefits of cost reduction activities.
+• In the equipment construction business, net sales and operating results were up year on year due to an increase in large-scale orders, differences in profitability between projects, and the benefits of cost reduction activities.

 Industry

-In the Industry segment, net sales and operating profit were up year on year as a result of higher demand in the automation systems business and the ED&C components business coupled with an increase in large-scale orders in the IT solutions business.
+In the Industry segment, net sales were up year on year following higher demand in all businesses as well as large-scale orders in the IT solutions business.
+Operating profit was also up year on year due to an increase in large-scale orders in the IT solutions business.

 • In the social solutions business, net sales and operating results were up year on year due to increases in demand for transportation systems.